DexterWaxler/hello-world/README.md

 # hello-world
-Hello World Repository
+Hello, World.
 My name is Dexter Waxler.
-I am starting to learn to code.
+I am learning to code.
 I like beer and cats.